First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Dan Hooper, Zhe Li, Igor Moskalenko, and especially Ilias Cholis for helpful comments which improved the quality of this manuscript.
 T.L and M.C. are supported by the Swedish Research Council under contract 2022-04283 and the Swedish National Space Agency under contract 117/19.
 J.\,T.\,L. and A.\,H.\,G.\,P are supported by NASA Grant Nos.\ {80NSSC25K7761}, {80NSSC20K1354}, and {80NSSC22K0040}.
 B.\,Z. is supported by Fermi Forward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
-I.\,J. acknowledges support from the Research grant TAsP (Theoretical Astroparticle Physics) funded by INFN, and Research grant ``Addressing systematic uncertainties in searches for dark matter'', Grant No.\ 2022F2843L funded by the Italian Ministry of University and Research (\textsc{mur}).
+I.\,J. acknowledges support from the Research grant TAsP (Theoretical Astroparticle Physics) funded by INFN, and Research grant ``Addressing systematic uncertainties in searches for dark matter'', Grant No.\ 2022F2843L, CUP D53D23002580006 funded by the Italian Ministry of University and Research (\textsc{mur}).
 J.\,F.\,B. is supported by the National Science Foundation Grant No.\ {PHY-2310018}.
+Parts of this work were performed using computing resources provided by the National Academic Infrastructure for Supercomputing in Sweden~(NAISS) under Projects~\mbox{2023/3-21}, \mbox{2023/6-297}, \mbox{2024/5-666} and~\mbox{2024/6-339}, which is partially funded by the Swedish Research Council through Grant~\mbox{2022-06725}.